gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 The sergeant took a heavy iron signet ring from his pocket and held it up for me to see.
 "Not here for lessons.
 Captain wants a word with you."

-Of course he did.
+Of course she did.
 I rubbed my eyes.
 "All right.
 Can I put on a clean shirt?"

 "If you please.
 We'll just have a look about while you're dressing."